Tren Interoceánico: Rolling stock

 In August 2023, the website Railtech.com reported a number of InterCity 125 high-speed train sets, originally built for British Rail, had been seen at the Port of Great Yarmouth being loaded on to a ship bound for Mexico.
 Unconfirmed reports suggested this second-hand rolling stock was bound for the Ferrocarril del Istmo de Tehuantepec.

 On 4 September 2023, the news website Diario del Istmo posted a story containing a powerpoint slide from the Sistema Portuario Nacional, confirming that a group of three Class 43 locomotives and 11 Mark 3 coaches had been exported to Mexico for use on Ferrocarril del Istmo de Tehuantepec.
 In Great Britain, the Class 43 locomotives were numbered GWR 43022, 43158, and 43170; while the coaches were numbered LNER 41091, 41100, 42026, 42179, 42401, 42402, 42405, 44034, 44061, 44063, 44094.

 In addition to these InterCity 125 trainsets, several other types of rolling stock will be used.
 The Ferrocarril Transístmico purchased three EMD SD70M locomotives from the Union Pacific Railroad, former UP 4378, 4671, and 4674. and 12 passenger cars (including 3 Amfleet cars and the Stampede Pass, a dome car built by the Budd Company in 1954) from the Railway Excursion Management Company (Railexco).
 The first of the SD70Ms, numbered 4378, were presented on 13 August 2023.

 Transport routes in the Isthmus of Tehuantepec.
 This map shows roads and ports, as well as the railroad; the map legend is in Spanish.

 Meanwhile, in September 2023, an EMD F59PH locomotive was seen in Mobile, Alabama, reportedly on its way to the Tren Interoceánico.
 Later, an F59PH, now numbered FIT 3005 would, alongside an SD70M numbered FIT 4671, be used on the inaugural run of Line Z on 22 December that year.
 FIT 3005 was originally GO Transit 520, and during the late-2010s, this unit (then numbered LTEX 18520) was one of three ex-GO Transit F59PHs leased to Metrolink in the late-2010s.
 After Metrolink retired the ex-GO units in 2022, 18520 became one of two FIT F59PHs, with the other being the former LTEX 18522 (ex-GOT 522).

 Furthermore, five Budd SPV-2000 cars were purchased from Railexco for use on the Tren Interoceánico.
 According to Railexco's official Facebook account, these cars were once owned by Amtrak, and later, by the Connecticut Department of Transportation.

 In addition to these, on 26 August 2023, the two Stadler Citylink sets from the former Puebla–Cholula Tourist Train were brought to Coatzacoalcos railway station for use on the Ferrocarril Transístmico.

-Other engines on the FIT roster that were acquired over the railroad's existence include several members of the following classes: GE U23B, GE B23-7, GE B30-7, GE Dash 8-39B, GE Dash 8-40B, EMD GP40–2LW, EMD GP38-2, EMD GP20, EMD GP10, EMD SD60.